mmynk/mmynk.github.io/src/tech/opentelemetry.md

 # Building a custom OpenTelemetry Collector

 For this POC, I wanted to build a custom collector that scrapes **virtual memory metrics** and exports them to Kafka.
+Also, I would like the exported format to be something defined by us (not OTLP or Prometheus).
 Let's see how we can leverage the OpenTelemetry Collector to build this pipeline.

 ## Step 0: Install the prerequisites